busterjs/buster-docs/developers/environment.rst

 .. important::

-    You should definetly avoid to have a global installation of Buster.JS, if you want to run Buster.JS from the development environment.
+    You should definitely avoid to have a global installation of Buster.JS, if you want to run Buster.JS from the development environment.
 Otherwise chances are high that it will be involved in the test run and therefore influence the run.